• ECTS

 Part 2: Scientific approach, How to discover and innovate

-Being an inventor, researcher, discoverer, scientist
+To be an inventor, a researcher, a discoverer, a scientist

-Experimental design (controls, artifacts, reproduction, traps and illusions, measuring instruments, multi-technique approaches, etc.)
+Experience design (controls, artifacts, reproduction, traps and illusions, measuring instruments, multi-technique approaches, etc.)

 Thought experiments

-Modelling, models, mathematical formalism
+Modeling, models, mathematical formalism

-Thinking together, group work, brain storming
+Thinking together, group work, brainstorming

-Learning from direct experience
+Learning through direct experience

 The important role of errors and failures in science, serendipity